czue/pegasus-docs/deployment/production-checklist.md

 ## Consider switching to `psycopg2` source distribution

-Pegasus ships with the `psycopg2-binary` package which is used for connecting to PostgreSQL however the [psycopg documentation](https://www.psycopg.org/docs/install.html#psycopg-vs-psycopg-binary) recommends using the source distribution (`psycopg2`) in production environments.
+For ease of development, Pegasus ships with the `psycopg2-binary` package which is used for connecting to PostgreSQL however the [psycopg documentation](https://www.psycopg.org/docs/install.html#psycopg-vs-psycopg-binary) recommends using the source distribution (`psycopg2`) in production environments.